Wild bluebells blooming in Kilrush, County Clare

 The waterfront now sports a very nice little marina, and the former mill building, which processed grain from arriving ships, now has been re-purposed as an office building.

-Once bearing a ‘wild west’ reputation as the preferred holiday destination for Irish gangsters, the town now is enjoying a resurgence in popularity as a very pleasant alternative to the county’s larger commercial centers with lots of unique Irish shops and some great restaurants including my favorite — Kelly’s Bar and Seafood.
+Once bearing a ‘wild west’ reputation as the preferred holiday destination for Irish gangsters, the town now is enjoying a resurgence in popularity as a very pleasant alternative to the county’s larger commercial centres with lots of unique Irish shops and some great restaurants.

 Last year, Kilrush won the title of Ireland’s “Tidiest Small Town” in the annual nationwide “Tidy Towns” competition.
 The country’s towns and villages compete for prizes through massive volunteer efforts in planting flowers and general sprucing up.